wkillerud/some-sass/docs/src/user-guide/completions.md

 ## Namespaced suggestions

-With the [recommended settings](./settings.md#recommended-settings), suggestions for namespaces are limited to only the symbols available in that namespace.
+With the [recommended settings](./settings.md#recommended-settings), suggestions get limited to only the symbols available in that namespace.
 Code completions from Some Sass has full support for:

 - aliasing (`@use "foo" as f;`)
 - prefixes (`@forward "foo" as bar-*;`)
 - [hide/show][visibility]

-The same treatment is given to Sass [built-in modules][builtin] (such as `"sass:map"`) imported with `@use`.
+Sass [built-in modules][builtin] (such as `"sass:map"`) get the same treatment when imported with `@use`.

 ![](../images/usage/suggestions-mixins.gif)